 Of the hiking shorts fleet we tested, the Patagonia Stand Up Shorts have the most youthful vibe to them, primarily due to the 3-inch inseam and crescent-shaped rear pockets.
-Highly comfortable, the cotton and spandex blend is durable yet not entirely ideal for moisture wicking.
-Wear them all day and around town with confidence, as they scored high in comfort and mobility.
+Highly comfortable, the cotton and spandex blend is durable yet not entirely ideal for moisture-wicking.
+Wear them all day and around town with confidence, as they score high in comfort and mobility.
+The Stand Up is best suited for warm, summer temperatures and casual day-hikes.
+Easily dressed up, these shorts are a great, albeit youthful, balance between the urban and outdoor world.

 Patagonia Stand Up Short- Women's Review